romanbalayan/aws-learning-notebook/docs/compute/ec2.md

   - Locked region, instance type, OS, and tenancy
 1. Spot Instance - Cheapest Option - but unreliable - can lose instance when instance price goes above bid price

 Tenancy
 1. Dedicated Instance - reserve an instance hardware.
 Ensures hardware is not shared with other users.
 On restart, may change to a different hardware, but with the same assurance that instance is not shared.
 1. Dedicated Host - reserve an entire physical server - when control of instance placement is required
 1. Capacity Reservation??

+## AMI
+- Amazon Machine Image
+- Customization of EC2 Instance
+  - include os, software configuration, monitoring, etc
+  - faster boot time (for example, vs placing all the configuration from EC2 User Data)
+- Sources
+  - Public AMI: AWS Provided
+  - Own AMI: Self made and maintained
+  - AMI Marketplace: pre-made (or sold) by other parties

+- Own AMI
+  - Can create an image from an existing EC2 instance

+## EC2 Instance Store
+- High-performance hardware disk (vs EBS network drive)
+- Physical hardware disk attached to Ec2 Instance
+  - if network latency is not acceptable
+- But, storage is ephemeral.
+Data is lost if instance is **stopped** (not just terminated!)
+- Meaning, not for long term storage
+- Instance types with instance store are i3 instances (Storage optimized)

 ## Info Dump
 - Instance metadata: 169.254.169.254/latest/meta-data/